IOSPartyPlanner/PartyPlanner/README.md

 # Group Project - *Party Planner*

-**Party Planner ** is a social platform to organize parties (Weeding, Birthday, Baby Shower, Any Party)
+**Party Planner ** is a social platform to organize parties (Wedding, Birthday, Baby Shower, Any Party)
 PS: Name will be changed.

 ## User Stories